 2. Radiation shielding

 Lead can absorb X-rays, making radiation difficult to pass through.
-Thus it is used as a protective wall for radiation, such as a device for storing nuclear waste.
+Thus it is used as a protective wall against radiation, such as a device for storing nuclear waste.
 It can effectively prevent nuclear leakage.

 The screen of electronics, such as computers, TV and cellphones, use lead to protect us from radiation and enhances the image.